j99nowicki/ml_road_signs/README.md

 Implementation of Road Signs Classifier using PyToarch CNN with STN.

-This is a Jupyter development project.
+This is a Jupyter development project. <br>
-To try the live deployment go here: https://rscwebapp.herokuapp.com For web web project go to: https://github.com/j99nowicki/ml_road_signs_web
+To try the live deployment go here: https://rscwebapp.herokuapp.com <br>
+For web web project go to: https://github.com/j99nowicki/ml_road_signs_web <br>

 # The summary of the steps in this project